Flinders

 Flinders is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Flinders, as per the latest Census, consisted of 98.7% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 85.5% houses and 14.5% other dwellings.
-Home ownership in Flinders was at 59.9%, with mortgaged dwellings at 28.6% and rented ones at 11.5%.
+In Flinders, as per the latest Census evaluation, 98.7% of dwellings were houses with the remaining 1.2% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Melbourne metro's composition of 85.5% houses and 14.5% other dwellings.
+Home ownership in Flinders stood at 59.9%, with mortgaged properties at 28.6% and rented dwellings at 11.5%.
 The median monthly mortgage repayment in the area was $2,244, higher than Melbourne metro's average of $1,989.
-The median weekly rent figure in Flinders was recorded at $424, compared to Melbourne metro's $380.
-Nationally, Flinders' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent in Flinders was recorded at $424, compared to Melbourne metro's $380.
+Nationally, Flinders' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing